fortinet-fortisoar/content-pack-mitre-attack/docs/contents.md

 |:------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------|
 | MITRE ATT&CK&reg; | Helps replicate knowledge base of adversary tactics and techniques based on real-world observations as described in the MITRE ATT&CK&reg; knowledge base |

->**Warning:** After deployment, this Solution Pack installs or upgrades the connector to the latest version.
+>**WARNING:** After deployment, this solution pack installs or upgrades the connector to the latest version.

 ## Modules